rmetzler/bliki/wiki/gossamer/index.md

 ## Design Goals

 * Users must be in control of their own privacy and identity at all times.
-  (This is a major failing with Diaspora, which gates personal ownership by being hard to run.)
+  (This is a major failing with Diaspora, which limits access to personal ownership of data by being hard to run.)

 * Any functional communication system _will_ be used for illicit purposes.
   This is an unavoidable consequence of being usable for legitimate purposes without a central authority.
+Rather than revealing illicit conversations, Gossamer should do what it can to preserve the anonymity and privacy of legitimate ones.

 * Centralization encourages control and enables pervasive monitoring.
+  Contrary to received wisdom, people who haven't done anything wrong _should_ be entitled to hide things, and to have conversations without the intervention of a central conversation authority.

 * All nodes are as equal as possible.
 The node _I_ use is not more authoritative for messages from me than any other node.
+You can hear my words from anyone who has heard my words, and I can hear yours from anyone who has heard your words, so long as some variety of authenticity and privacy are maintained.

 * If an identity's secrets are removed, a node should contain no data that correlates the owner with his or her Gossamer identities.
+Relaying and authoring must be as indistinguishable as possible, to limit the utility of traffic analysis.

 ## Gossamer Network Primitives